To see a collage of pictures taken in Wien, please click here.

 Amsterdam, The Netherlands

 To see photos of Madurodam in the Netherlands, click here.

 To see photos of the beautiful Keukenhof Gardens in Holland, click here.

 Germany (I love hearing the German language spoken.
 It's kinda erotic to me ;)

 :) Bonjour toute le monde!
-Wie geht's? :) I'm 45 years old and am currently pursuing a double B.A./B.S. program in Paralegal Studies and Business/Finance at Clarion University in Clarion, Pennsylvania.
-I made the Dean's List during the Fall Semester of 2018 and was inducted into the NSLS national honorary during the Spring Semester of 2019.
+Wie geht's? :) I'm 46 years old and have just earned a certificate in Advanced Paralegal Studies at Clarion University in Clarion, Pennsylvania.
+I made the Dean's List during three of the four semesters I've been here and was inducted into the NSLS national honorary during the Spring Semester of 2019.
 (NSLS stands for the National Society of Leadership and Success).
-I just found out that I made the Dean's List for the 2019 Spring Semester as well.
 At some point, I am hoping to study abroad again with International Business Seminars and spend a week or two in Asia.
+I hope the covid-19 hasn't completely ruined my dreams of going to Asia.
 I am currently an undergraduate transfer student with a BA in psychology from Wittenberg University (Springfield, Ohio) and a MS from Shippensburg University (Shippensburg, Pennsylvania).
 I have finished my second masters degree from Leiden University in Leiden, The Netherlands, in 2004.
 My first masters is in general psychology and my second masters is in health psychology.

 I was in Holland for roughly ten months.
 I got a mark of a "7" on my thesis.
 My adviser emailed me and wrote that "7" in Holland means "well done; more than sufficient."
 So, I'm very happy with my mark.

 I just got back from my second trip to Las Vegas and Los Angeles this past June.
 I bought a new bike I love riding around too.